liquity/bold/README.md

 The following actions apply a Trove’s interest:

-- Borrower changes The Trove’s collateral or debt with `adjustTrove`
+- Borrower or manager changes The Trove’s collateral or debt with `adjustTrove`
-- Borrower adjusts the Trove’s interest rate with `adjustTroveInterestRate`
+- Borrower or manager adjusts the Trove’s interest rate with `adjustTroveInterestRate`
 - Trove gets liquidated
 - Trove gets redeemed
 - Trove’s accrued interest is permissionlessly applied by anyone with `applyTroveInterestPermissionless`